-Assessment Services for Children and Adolescents
+Assessment Services for Children, Adolescents, and Post-Secondary Students

-Our Assessment Services
+Our Psychological Assessment Services

 • difficulties with reading, writing, math, or language

-• attention or executive functioning challenges
+• attention, self-regulation, or executive functioning challenges

-• inconsistent performance across subjects
+• low or inconsistent performance across subjects at school

-This integrated assessment combines a Comprehensive Psychoeducational Assessment with a formal Autism Assessment to provide a full picture of cognitive, academic, and social-communicative functioning.
+• This integrated assessment combines a Comprehensive Psychoeducational Assessment with a formal Autism Assessment to provide a full picture of cognitive, academic, and social-communicative functioning.

 Recommended when there are: